-(5) if he is retaining seniority in another Title Group, he may exercise such retained seniority, but only at his own station.
-If such Title Group and appropriate classification does not exist at the station where the reduction in force occurs, the employee may request a transfer to any existing vacancy in the system in the appropriate classification, in either a full-time or part-time position, in which event he will have preference over employees who otherwise qualify under the provisions of Article 12(I) or 12(m).
-If no such vacancy exists, he may exercise this retained seniority to displace the employee with the least system seniority in his former or lower classification within the appropriate Title Group, in either a full time or part time position.
+If an employee is retaining seniority in another Title Group, he may exercise retained seniority in any former or lower classification at his current station.
+If that Title Group does not exist at the station where the reduction in force occurs, then the employee may request a transfer to any existing vacancy in the system within the Title Group in either a full-time or part-time position.
+An employee exercising this option will have preference over employees who otherwise qualify under the provisions of Article 12(I) or 12(m).
+If there are no vacancies as referred to above, then he may exercise his retained seniority to displace the employee with the least system seniority in any former or lower classification within the Title Group, in either a full-time or part-time position.